Here is something you don’t expect to hear people say, “If you file bankruptcy your life will get better.”

 - Bankruptcy Can’t Discharge Credit Card Debt: Wrong.
 Bankruptcy can discharge (eliminate) both secured and unsecured debt like credit cards and medical debts.

 - You Have to Pay Tax on Forgiven Debt in Bankruptcy: No, that is not true.
 Debt forgiven under bankruptcy is not a taxable event.
 The IRS says, “If a debt is canceled under a bankruptcy proceeding, the amount canceled is not income.”
-If you want to read more about this you can set aside some time and enjoy IRS Publication 908 Bankruptcy Tax Guide.
+If you want to read more about this, you can set aside some time and enjoy IRS Publication 908 Bankruptcy Tax Guide.

-- I Heard I Will Not be Able to Vote After Filing Bankruptcy: Whoever told you that doesn’t have a clue what the facts are.
+- I Heard I Will Not Be Able to Vote After Filing Bankruptcy: Whoever told you that doesn’t have a clue what the facts are.
 That is completely untrue.
 Bankruptcy has nothing to do with your voting status.

 - Bankruptcy Can’t Eliminate Taxes: That’s actually not true.
 Bankruptcy can eliminate taxes owed, including taxes owed to the IRS.

-- I Don’t Owe Enough to File Bankruptcy: Filing bankruptcy is not about the amount of debt you have but the situation and needs you have for legal protection from creditors, collectors, lawsuits, wage garnishments, etc. If it makes sense, you could technically file bankruptcy owing only a $1 if the situation warrants it.
-The amount you owe should never be a factor into determining if bankruptcy is right for you.
+- I Don’t Owe Enough to File Bankruptcy: Filing bankruptcy is not about the amount of debt you have but the situation and needs you have for legal protection from creditors, collectors, lawsuits, wage garnishments, etc. If it makes sense, you could technically file bankruptcy owing only $1 if the situation warrants it.
+The amount you owe should never be a factor in determining if bankruptcy is right for you.

 - If I File Bankruptcy I’ll Lose My Security Clearance: Bankruptcy is not an exclusion to having, maintaining, or getting a security clearance.
-In fact the military is quite clear that bankruptcy is a process available under the law and can be viewed more favorably than being in problem debt.
+In fact, the military is quite clear that bankruptcy is a process available under the law and can be viewed more favorably than being in problem debt.
 For more information on this, click here.

 - If I File Bankruptcy I Will Lose My Professional License: I have never met anyone that has.
 Many lawyers and contractors file bankruptcy.
 In fact:

-A governmental unit may not deny, revoke, suspend, or refuse to renew a license, permit, charter, franchise, or other similar grant to, condition such a grant to, discriminate with respect to such a grant against, deny employment to, terminate the employment of, or discriminate with respect to employment against, a person that is or has been a debtor under this title or a bankrupt or a debtor under the Bankruptcy Act, or another person with whom such bankrupt or debtor has been associated, solely because such bankrupt or debtor is or has been a debtor under this title or a bankrupt or debtor under the Bankruptcy Act, has been insolvent before the commencement of the case under this title, or during the case but before the debtor is granted or denied a discharge, or has not paid a debt that is dischargeable in the case under this title or that was discharged under the Bankruptcy Act. – Source
+A governmental unit may not deny, revoke, suspend, or refuse to renew a license, permit charter, franchise, or other similar grant to, condition such a grant to, discriminate with respect to such a grant against, deny employment to, terminate the employment of, or discriminate with respect to employment against, a person that is or has been a debtor under this title or a bankrupt or a debtor under the Bankruptcy Act, or another person with whom such bankrupt or debtor has been associated, solely because such bankrupt or debtor is or has been a debtor under this title or a bankrupt or debtor under the Bankruptcy Act, has been insolvent before the commencement of the case under this title, or during the case but before the debtor is granted or denied a discharge, or has not paid a debt that is dischargeable in the case under this title or that was discharged under the Bankruptcy Act. – Source

 - If I File a Chapter 13 Bankruptcy the Trustee Will Have to Approve My Expenses for 60 Months: Not true.